Exploring Bukchon Hanok Village: Hidden Gems & Budget-Friendly Dining Tips

 Rental options range from one hour to a full day, with prices typically between 10,000 KRW and 30,000 KRW depending on the design and quality.

-If you’re interested in traditional shopping experiences in the area, check out [Bukchon Hanok Shopping Guide].
-To expand your itinerary, you can also visit [Gyeongbokgung Night Opening], which pairs naturally with a hanbok experience.
+Traditional shopping experiences in the area are covered in [Bukchon Hanok Shopping Guide].
+The itinerary can also be extended with [Gyeongbokgung Night Opening], which pairs naturally with a hanbok experience.

 Walking Through Gahoe-dong Alleys